pbrinkmeier/kit-lecture-notes/betriebssysteme/05-threads.md

 #### Making singlethreaded code multithreaded

 Not all state should be shared across threads.
-E.g. `errno` contains the return value of the last syscall, but is thread-global
+E.g. `errno` contains the return value of the last syscall, but is thread-global.

 A lot of library code is not **threadsafe**.
 When working with multiple threads, you should generally use `_r` variants of functions, if available (e.g. `strtok_r`, `rand_r`).